 Complex stuff eh?

 Here’s the thing.
 You’ll never achieve what you want to do perfectly on the first go.
 If by some miracle you do, it’s just pure luck.
 Just as learning to ride a bike involves falling and losing balance a few times, so does achieving anything worthwhile.

 Waiting until it’s all perfect or until you have all the information is a losing strategy.
 Remember 80% out the door is better than 100% in the drawer.

-Learn principles first then add techniques.
+As entrepreneurs, you want to learn principles first and then add techniques.

 Techniques are the place that most shiny new objects and distractions come from.
 While it’s true you do need techniques to accomplish your goals, if you first haven’t learned the principles, the techniques will only distract you.

 Take selling as an example.
-You can use the Internet, social media, mobile marketing etc. to sell your products – these are all modern techniques.
+You can use the Internet, social media, mobile marketing, etc. to sell your products – these are all modern techniques.

-However the reasons people buy are the same as they were two thousand years ago and will be the same in two thousand years from now.
+However, the reasons people buy are the same as they were two thousand years ago and will be the same in two thousand years from now.
 These are principles that are timeless.